VictoriaHeffern/TracklessRobocoaster_MPProj/README.md

     - meshes : contains collision (stl files) and visual (dae files)
     - urdf : contains all of the xacro files for kuka arm
   - robocoaster_control: contains planners, plotting
+    - src
+      - arm_rrt_planner : RRT for kuka arm
+      - robocoaster_telemetry : manages the plotting of g-forces and accel on EE
+      - RRT_planner : RRT for chassis
+    - urdf : main overview xacro
+    - config: yaml files
+    - launch: launch files (gazebo.launch is the main one)
   - robocoaster_gazebo: contrains gazebo files and main launch
+    - worlds : contains the large floor/building plan